microsoft/microsoft-ui-xaml/specs/appwindow-spec.md

 [Xaml Window](https://docs.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.window) will
 expose AppWindow object directly to app developer through an api.
-Instead of writing a lot of boiler plate code everywhere, app developer can use this api, reducing code bloat, and making appwindow apis easily accessible from winui code.
+Instead of writing a lot of boiler plate code everywhere, app developer can use this api, reducing code bloat, and making appwindow apis easily accessible from WinUI 3 code.

-These *before* and *after* C# code examples illustrate how this api simplifies integrating appwindow apis in winui codebase.
+These *before* and *after* C# code examples illustrate how this api simplifies integrating appwindow apis in WinUI 3 codebase.

 ### Before
 ```c#